GanquanWen/Deduplicator/main/README.md

 The inventory is essential for storing and deleting.
 And the list is essential for deleting and retrieving the corresponding file.

-You can use one of the example file in folder 'example'
+You can use one of the sample file in folder 'sample_file'

-Example:

 ```
 store -file file1.txt -path locker/
+store -file file2.txt -path locker/
+store -file file3.txt -path locker/
 ```

 ### 3. Retrieve file

 The retrieved file will be saved in the root folder of clui.py.

-Example

 ```
 retrieve -file file1.txt -path locker/